Stretches in bed: You Can Easily Do When Stuck in Bed

 Being stuck in bed can significantly damage your body.
 Human beings weren’t meant to be sedentary.
 Our bodies are made for motion, meant to move around and engage in physical activity.

-How to do Stretches in bed? below we discuss in detail
+How to do Stretches in bed?
+Below, we discuss in detail

 Several people might need to stay in bed for health or personal reasons.
 Some are too sick to get out of bed, while others are recovering from a big surgery and are incapable of moving around a lot.
 There are also elderly folks who simply cannot spend a lot of time on their feet.

-Regardless of your situation, staying in bed for prolonged periods of time can lead to various health risks, such as poor blood circulation, muscle weakness, and bedsores.
+Regardless of your situation, staying in bed for prolonged periods can lead to various health risks, such as poor blood circulation, muscle weakness, and bedsores.
 Knowing that you can easily tackle these concerns can be helpful.

 The key to solving these issues is to make small movements frequently throughout the day.